The Samsung C43J890 is an incredible, large monitor with a lot to offer.

 Furthermore, if you’re looking for a dual-monitor setup but don’t quite have the space for it, the Samsung C43J890 could be a great fit for you, especially if you have a VESA-compatible mount or arm.

 Image Panel Quality

 Because it uses something that is more or less a VA panel optimized for minimal ghosting (which is the primary issue with these monitor panels), you have an incredibly deep 3000:1 contrast ratio.
 This gives you incredibly high quality black and dark tones.

 One note for gamers, the response time is relatively slow for things like competitive FPS play at 5ms, but that’s really not bad at all for a monitor of this size and resolution.
-For single player games, or for casual players, you’ll be just fine.
+For single-player games or casual players, you’ll be just fine.

-The C43J890 comes with a picture-in-picture mode that actually allows you to connect multiple devices such as smartphones, desktops, laptops, and even some cameras to one display and then use the built-in KVM switch to control both devices with the same mouse and keyboard.
+The C43J890 comes with a picture-in-picture mode that allows you to connect multiple devices such as smartphones, desktops, laptops, and even some cameras to one display and then use the built-in KVM switch to control both devices with the same mouse and keyboard.

-This is great for streamers, or those who use a camera or laptop in the field to dump camera footage, but edit on a beefier desktop PC.
-This makes the C43J890 a very flexible and usable display for a number of different applications.
+This is great for streamers or those who use a camera or laptop in the field to dump camera footage but edit on a beefier desktop PC.
+This makes the C43J890 a very flexible and usable display for many different applications.

 You also get a very nice blue light filter for long sessions or late night viewing, as well as a dedicated gaming mode.

 You don’t get FreeSync or GSync which knocks it down a few pegs from being a true performance gaming monitor, but for multi-tasking, without over-taxing your GPU quite so much it’s as good as you’re likely to find at this price point.